R15EN/multitask-learning/README.md

-# Multi Task Learning example with Keras
+# Multi Task Learning example Keras

 This uses a dataset that includes CSV images of faces labeled based on age, gender, and ethnicity.
 Dataset from here https://www.kaggle.com/datasets/nipunarora8/age-gender-and-ethnicity-face-data-csv?datasetId=855240&sortBy=voteCount